Helping You to Maximize Your Academic Pursuits

 Specialty Student Interest Group

-The goal of the Cardiology Interest Group is to motivate and educate future physicians interested in pursuing the field of cardiology and related sub-specialties: interventional, structural heart disease, electrophysiology, advanced imaging, heart failure and transplant, and congenital heart disease.
+The goal of the Cardiology Interest Group (CIG) is to motivate and educate future physicians interested in pursuing the field of cardiology and related sub-specialties.
 CIG aims to develop student interest and appreciation for the field of cardiology through interactive events, such as hands-on workshops, panelist sessions, guest speakers, mixers, and more, all involving experienced cardiologists and fellows.

 Christian Medical and Dental Association (CMDA)

 The Christian Medical and Dental Association (CMDA) is a non-denominational group of Christian students who gather on a regular basis for worship, Bible study, prayer, and fellowship.
+We strive to encourage and uplift each other as we train to be compassionate physicians.
 Any medical student, regardless of faith or spiritual background, is welcome to come to any CMDA meeting.

 Coachella Valley Free Clinic